Roy Melanson: Charlotte Sauerwin

-About a month later, Melanson found himself in Walker, Louisiana, a small town east of Baton Rouge.
-While hanging around a laundromat, on August 5, 1988, he overheard 24-year-old Charlotte Sauerwin gossiping about how long it was taking for her fiancé, Vincent LeJeune, to save money so they could buy land for a home.
+About a month later, Melanson was in Walker, Louisiana, a small town east of Baton Rouge.
+While hanging around a laundromat on August 5, 1988, he overheard 24-year-old Charlotte Sauerwin gossiping about how long it was taking for her fiancé, Vincent LeJeune, to save money so they could buy land for a home.
 In that moment, Melanson stepped in, presenting himself as a land developer with a sensible offer, for not much money.
 When the other people left the laundromat, Melanson attacked her, viciously raping and torturing Sauerwin, before eventually strangling and cutting her throat.
 He then tied a strap around her neck, dragging the body near a shed, where he dumped it.

 Trial and imprisonment

-Melanson was arrested in January 1992, after Michele Wallace's remains were located in Colorado.
+Melanson was arrested in Kentucky in January 1992, on unrelated charges of burglary.
+In August of that year, after Michele Wallace's remains were located, Melanson was transported to Colorado to stand trial for the murder.
 Melanson was found to be in possession of her car and other items, including her camera, which showed him posing with a yet-unidentified teenager.
-He was brought to trial, convicted and sentenced to life imprisonment for her murder, based on hair evidence collected from her scalp.
+In September 1993, he was brought to trial, convicted and sentenced to life imprisonment for her murder, based on hair evidence collected from her scalp.
 It was not until 2000, when a newly enacted federal law obliged him to submit his DNA for testing, when authorities got a chance to solve the other murders.

-DNA evidence connected him to both Andrews and Sauerwin's murders in 2010, but he was only tried for the former's in 2011, receiving another life imprisonment term.
+DNA evidence connected him to the murders of both Andrews and Sauerwin in 2010, but he was tried only for the murder of Andrews in 2011, receiving another life imprisonment term.
 Since then, law enforcement agencies around the country started reviewing their cold cases, with the hope that they could connect Melanson to any further crimes.
-Melanson has thus far been uncooperative with police, and has repeatedly tried to apply for parole before the Colorado Supreme Court, without success.
+Melanson was uncooperative with police and repeatedly tried to apply for parole before the Colorado Supreme Court, without success.

-Melanson died on May 22, 2020 while serving his sentence.
+Melanson died on May 22, 2020, while serving his sentence.
 His death was not announced until 2021 when the Napa District Attorney's Office called the prison to check on him.